 Better still, he said he likes to do one-take drawings, which is basically like improvisation!
 And his blog is called Acoustic Drawings!
 Enough.

 Shinji grew up on Kyushu Island in Japan.

 “It’s a very rural area, with a lot of farmers.
 The area is very famous for making tatami mats.
 When I was very little, I used to like to draw on everything.
 My mother was worried I would damage the house by drawing on the walls.
 My father used to work for a paper company, and we had a lot of odd rolls of paper in our house, so my mother put up these rolls on the walls and windows.
 So I would draw all over that!”

 Shinji has been in Australia for 10 years.
 He lived with his Australian wife in Tokyo for four years before coming to Australia, to be near his Australian in-laws, who live on the Sunshine Coast.

 “Since being in Brisbane, I have enjoyed drawing portraits, and also landscapes.
 People really love that, and contact me to do work for them.
 I like to do twenty minute paintings of people, it’s good training for me.
 I do that with a lot of people, just for free, for the experience.”

-Thank you for my painting, Shinji.
+Thank you for painting me while we spoke, Shinji.

 Shinji Ogata’s blog is here: gatashan48.blogspot.com.au.
 Maybe he can paint something for you.